 Steppe, Kamchatka, Altai marmot

-hazel, forest, garden dormouse
+Hazel, forest, garden dormouse

 Canadian beaver, river beaver

-Forest mouse, steppe, Caucasian mouse, etc.
+Forest mouse, steppe mouse, Caucasian mouse, etc.

 Jerboas